truj/midica-screenshot-creator/README.md

 Shell script to auto-generate screenshots of the Midica application.

-It's used to re-create screenshot images for the documentation website (midica.org).
+It's used to re-create screenshot images for the documentation website (midica.org), and also for the Midica repository itself.

 Therefore it starts Midica several times with different soundfonts and import files and emulates keyboard and mouse actions, while taking screenshots and storing them to